 You can take a short ferry ride from Corfu to Paxos, a hidden paradise with crystal-clear waters and secluded coves.

-Continue your journey to Lefkada, famous for its vibrant atmosphere and stunning beaches, such as the renowned Porto Katsiki.
+Continue your journey to Lefkada, which is famous for its vibrant atmosphere and stunning beaches, such as the renowned Porto Katsiki.

 From Lefkada, head to Kefalonia and discover its breathtaking landscapes, including the famous Myrtos Beach.
-While enjoying the island’s picturesque villages, make time to visit the captivating Melissani Cave and let your imagination go wild.
+While enjoying the island’s picturesque villages, visit the captivating Melissani Cave and let your imagination go wild.

 Finally, go to legendary Ithaca, home to unique archaeological sites, breathtaking trails, vivid mythology, and locals so friendly that they will make you feel at home.